-Driving along Highway 82 in Alabama, surrounded by green fields and trees, Prattville Pickers stand out like a sore thumb.
-This is for all the right reasons!
-The huge, warehouse-style building was built in the 1970s and has since been repurposed from its original function as a sewing factory.
-Remodeling it into an antique mall was the perfect choice for this building, which is now impossible to simply drive by without a curious look at what is housed within.
+Driving along Highway 82 in Alabama, surrounded by green fields and trees, the Prattville Pickers stand out like a sore thumb.
+And for all the right reasons!
+The huge warehouse-style building was built in the 1970s and has since been repurposed from its original function as a sewing factory.
+Converting it into an antique mall was the perfect choice for this building, which is now impossible to drive by without taking a curious look at what is housed inside.

-Prattville Pickers is just a 20-minute drive outside of downtown Montogomery, and this antique mall is well worth a small road trip.
-It has over 100,000 square feet of space and 300 independent dealers trader under its expansive roof.
-All the booths are arranged on a single floor and though this may sound crowded, it does not feel so at all.
-Great care and thought has gone into making the very best use of the space, with wide aisles throughout, excellent lighting, and well-arranged vendor spaces.
+Prattville Pickers is just a 20-minute drive outside of downtown Montogomery, and this antique mall is well worth the trip.
+It has over 100,000 square feet of space and 300 independent dealers trading under its expansive roof.
+All the stalls are arranged on a single floor, and although it may sound crowded, it does not feel that way.
+Great care and thought has gone into making the best use of the space, with wide aisles throughout, excellent lighting and well-organized vendor spaces.

-It is obvious that Prattville Pickers has been set up and is operated with a whole lot of love, for both antique treasures and for the community they serve.
-Free use of wheelchairs and shopping carts is offered.
-Spacious family and wheelchair-accessible restroom facilities are available.
-The climate is controlled year-round so shoppers are always comfortable.
-There is a dedicated area for weary shoppers, helpfully called the "Husband's Bench", with a TV for entertainment!
-For the final touch, nostalgic 70's & 80's music plays while you are discovering your next bargain!
-The owners explicitly point out that singing and dancing is allowed.
+It is obvious that Prattville Pickers has been built and operated with a great deal of love, both for the antique treasures and for the community it serves.
+Wheelchairs and shopping carts are provided free of charge.
+Spacious family and wheelchair accessible restrooms are available.
+The climate is controlled year-round to keep shoppers comfortable.
+There is a special area for weary shoppers, helpfully called the "Husband's Bench", with a TV for entertainment!
+For the final touch, nostalgic music from the 70's & 80's plays while you discover your next bargain!
+The owners explicitly state that singing and dancing is allowed.

-All of these points make Prattville Pickers a wonderful place to explore, whether you are fascinated by antiques or not!
-However, those that are after something old, unique, and collectible will not be disappointed.
+All of this makes Prattville Pickers a wonderful place to explore, whether you are fascinated by antiques or not!
+However, those looking for something old, unique, and collectible will not be disappointed.
 Visitors will find everything from coins to comic books, jewelry to furniture, and everything in between.